-During the fiscal year ended June 30, 2019, the Town of Milton did not revise the budget.
-Actual General Fund expenditures amounted to \$4,223 less than the final budgeted amount.
+During the fiscal year ended June 30, 2021, the Town of Milton revised the budget to account for the Board approved transfer to the Water Sewer Fund.
+Actual General Fund expenditures amounted to \$3,931 less than the final budgeted amount.

 Proprietary Funds.
 The Town of Milton's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$53,331.
-The total change in net position for the Water and Sewer fund was \$52,976.
-The change in net position in the Water and Sewer Fund is a result of actual expenses, which includes depreciation, exceeding revenues as well as a transfer for the forgiveness of debt related to internal account balances.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$57,291.
+The total decrease in net position for the Water and Sewer fund was \$46,126.
+The change in net position in the Water and Sewer Fund is a result of actual expenses, which includes depreciation, exceeding revenues.